trevino200/Mastering-Kubernetes/Bootstrapping-Worker-Nodes.md

 master-1$ scp ca.crt minion-2.crt minion-2.key minion-2.kubeconfig minion-2:~/
 ```

-### Download and Install Worker Binaries on each worker nodes.. for this lab, minion-1 and minion-2
+### Download and Install Worker Binaries on EACH of the worker nodes.. for this lab, minion-1 and minion-2

 ```